Algo-Web/POData-Laravel/README.md

 namespaces - trying to expose both App\Foo\Model and App\Bar\Model
 will trip an exception complaining that resource set has already been added.
-** This can be worked around by setting a custom endpoint name on one of the colliding models.
+* This can be worked around by setting a custom endpoint name on one of the colliding models.

+-- Configuration options --
+* APP_METADATA_CACHING - Whether or not to turn model metadata caching on
+* APP_METADATA_CACHE_DURATION - If caching, how long (in minutes) to retain cached metadata